-- Presenting a poster to a few peers and your instructor is much less nerve-racking for students than presenting in front of an entire class.
-You’re talking only to a few people.
+- Presenting a poster to a few peers and an instructor is much less nerve-racking for students than presenting in front of an entire class.
+You’d be talking only to a few people.
 So it’s more of a conversation than a presentation.

 How to do Classroom Poster Sessions?

 There are lots of ways to conduct classroom poster sessions.
 I’ll go over one way to do it.
-After that, I’ll give some examples of what students might produce and I’ll provide some templates for you to use for your own classroom.
+After that, I’ll give some examples of what students might produce and I’ll provide some templates for instructors.

 First, students make a poster (outside of class) arguing for a particular view about free will.
 Second, students discuss and defend their poster in one of three poster sessions.
 Third, in the other two poster sessions, students discuss and ask questions at their peers’ posters.
 And after the poster sessions, students write two short (≅ 400 words) essays summarizing and evaluating two of their peers’ poster presentations.

 Each component of the poster session jointly determines the students grade on the poster session assignment.
-You can weigh each component however you like.
-E.g., you could weigh each element equally:
+You can weigh each component however instructors want — e.g., equally:

 - Poster (33%)